In Memoriam

 DHS officials said Pretti approached agents while armed and “violently resisted” attempts to disarm him.

-However, videos reviewed by multiple news organizations show Pretti holding a phone and appearing to film as agents shoved a demonstrator.
-Witnesses said he tried to help others after pepper spray was deployed.
-Moments later, several agents tackled him.
-He was pinned to the ground when a federal officer pulled a handgun away from him, and another agent fired almost immediately.
+However, videos reviewed by multiple news organizations show Pretti holding a phone and appearing to film as officers shoved a demonstrator.
+Witnesses said he tried to help a woman who was shoved by an officer.
+Moments later, pepper spray was deployed and several agents tackled Pretti.
+He was pinned to the ground when a federal officer pulled a handgun away from Pretti’s holster, and another officer fired almost immediately.

 State officials said the videos do not show Pretti brandishing a weapon.